nbicocchi/learn-microservices/slides/Building Microservices with Spring Boot/M05 - Persistence and Data Access/L11 - Sorting.md

 The focus of this lesson is to introduce different mechanisms we can employ to sort entities in Spring Data JPA, and look at how we can address some complex sorting requirements. **We’ll learn how to sort entities with derived query methods, and with _Sort_ parameters.**

-The relevant module you need to import when you're starting with this lesson is: [sorting-lesson-start](https://github.com/Baeldung/learn-spring-data/tree/module4/sorting-lesson-start)
+The relevant module for this lesson is: [sorting-end](https://github.com/nbicocchi/spring-boot-course/tree/module5/sorting-end)

-If you want to have a look at the fully implemented lesson, as a reference, feel free to import: [sorting-lesson-end](https://github.com/Baeldung/learn-spring-data/tree/module4/sorting-lesson-end)

 ## Sort Order